KevinVidomski/lbff_minecraft_tools/CONTRIBUTING.md

   gh pr edit <pr-number> --body-file .github/PR_BODY.md
   ```

+Note: PRs with long descriptions should use `.github/PR_BODY.md` (automated checks may enforce this in CI).

 ## Notes for reviewers

 - Look for `# TODO: Copilot:` markers — they indicate AI-assisted stubs that need a human review.